lf-edge/eden/README.md

 You need at least two devices, either or both of which can be virtual:

 * Edge: this is the device on which you will run EVE, and launch tasks such as tests.
-* Manager: this is where you will Eden and, optionally, all of the management components.
+* Manager: this is where you will run Eden and, optionally, all of the management components.

 A typical eden workflow is: